-As at 31 December 2013, the Group has entered into sale agreements for the disposal of a motor launch and barges.
-Accordingly, the carrying amounts of these vessels which were lower than their contracted sale prices were classified as assets held for sale.
+In prior year, the Group entered into sale agreements for the disposal of motor launch and barges.
+The assets that were classified as assets held for sale were sold in 2014.

 14. PROPERTY, PLANT AND EQUIPMENT AND DEFERRED DRYDOCKING EXPENDITURE (CONT'D)